Beaver Coexistence in Fryer Creek

 photo by Brock Dolman/OAEC

 With the help of Swift Water Design, a pond leveler device was installed on April 27th, 2020.
-(For more information on how a pond-leveler device works, visit Swift Water Design’s website.)
-The team worked diligently to protect the resident beaver while installing this device which will now reduce flooding on Sonoma Water’s access road.
-It took a full day to carefully lower the pond level and beaver activity was detected that very night.
-They decided to only drop the water level no more that 12” to let the beavers adjust and allow the overall system find its new equilibrium.
-The team will return later to evaluate if this was minimally sufficient to gain access to the road bed again.
+The team worked diligently to protect the resident beaver while installing this device, which will now reduce flooding on Sonoma Water’s access road.
+It took a full day to carefully lower the pond level, and beaver activity was detected that very night.
+They decided to only drop the water level no more than 12” to let the beaver adjust and allow the overall system to find its new equilibrium.
+The team will return later to evaluate if this was minimally sufficient to gain access to the roadbed again.

 photo by Brock Dolman/OAEC